seenthattinker/Conceptinero/audit.rst

 but the law specifically excludes certain activities from SR&ED tax incentives.
 Among the activities that don’t qualify are:

-- market research you do before you start your project
+1.market research you do before you start your project 1.promotions
-- promotions
-- social science research projects
+1.social science research projects
-- humanities research projects
+1.humanities research projects
-- and style changes.
+1.and style changes.

 You also may not count routine tasks such as testing, quality control,